 - Smart Patients Postpartum Community

 - What to Expect Postpartum Depression Discussion Forum

-If there are no postpartum depression support groups specifically in your area, look for general depression support groups.
-Postpartum depression is one type of depression, and while the causes may be different, the symptoms and treatment options are generally the same.
+If there are no postpartum depression support groups in your area, look for general depression support groups.
+Postpartum depression is one type of depression.
+While the causes may be different, the symptoms and treatment options are similar.